-Telephones in graduate student or senior resident offices are shared phones for the use of all occupants.
+Telephones in graduate student offices are shared phones for the use of all occupants.
 As a departmental policy, voice mail is not applied on these office telephones.
 If you have requests or questions regarding telephone usage, please direct these to the department office.